-The Los Angeles County Metropolitan Transportation Authority (Metro), Union Station’s present owner, will commemorate the station’s anniversary on Saturday May 3, 2014 (details here), an event that will also serve to kick off Amtrak’s National Train Day celebration on May 10, 2014.
+The Los Angeles County Metropolitan Transportation Authority (Metro), Union Station’s present owner, commemorated the station’s anniversary on Saturday May 3, 2014, an event that also kicked off Amtrak’s National Train Day celebration on May 10, 2014.
 Here’s a handy index to all the information set out below:

 Free Union Station Visitors Guide / Map and Tours

 Union Station in the Movies

 Union Station History

 If you plan to be part of the anniversary festivities or visit to Union Station sometime on your own in the future, you may want to print out these handy pdf Union Station floor maps (here and here) and/or this excellent, free printable Union Station guide made available by the good folks at AngelsWalksLA.

 If your timing is right, you’re in luck.
 The LA Conservancy conducts Union Station tours on various Saturdays, and their tours are by and large excellent.